Anchor's community grants

-What can community grants be used for?
+What can Community Grants be used for?

-There are three categories to apply for in both our care and our housing - all reflecting different areas of wellbeing.
+There are three categories to apply for in both our care and housing services - all reflecting different areas of wellbeing.
 Applications should make sure they meet at least one of the categories listed below:

-Arranging an event or an activity that connects residents or neighbouring estates and communities to reduce social isolation and build relationships.
+• Getting active and being connected - Arranging an event or an activity that connects residents or neighbouring estates and communities to reduce social isolation and build relationships.
 This could be a one-off or series of events.
 We encourage intergenerational events and activities and includes increasing resident engagement.
 Examples include reminiscence therapy, garden improvements, dance classes, computer or digital skills training.

 How do I apply?